daemonraco/toobasic/docs/redirections.md

 controller.

 ## Checking conditions
-Now that we have our redirector configured, we need to check it must be used and for we're going to edit our controller __my_profile__ (it might by at __ROOTDIR/site/controllers/my_profile.php__) and add a public method called `checkRedirectors()`.
+Now that we have our redirector configured, we need to check when it must be used and for that we're going to edit our controller __my_profile__ (it might by at __ROOTDIR/site/controllers/my_profile.php__) and add a public method called `checkRedirectors()`.
 Something like this: